walkermalling/timer-decorator/README.md

 # Timer Decorator

-Decorate any function to produce simple, high resolution logs of the time it took to complete the function.
+Decorate any function to produce simple, high resolution logs of execution duration.

+#### bullet points

   * uses node's `process.hrtime`
   * emits duration reports so you can time multiple processes at once